 Most children use their unaffected hand as their dominant hand with the affected hand assisting.
 Surgery therefore aims to upgrade performance in the affected ‘assisting’ hand.
 In many cases, children can still grip with the affected hand although fine motor skills might be a problem.
 Also, children are very good at adapting to their condition, and can usually achieve most tasks.

 There are some things that can be more difficult, particularly with a more severely affected hand.
 These include some activities that need both hands, for example, hooking up a zip, managing brakes on a bike, using a knife and a fork together, holding paper when cutting with scissors, and playing some musical instruments.
 Some of these tasks can be managed with special equipment.
-You can get advice about this from your occupational therapist and through the organisation REACH (contact details at the end of the information leaflet).
+You can get advice about this from your occupational therapist and through the organisation REACH.

 How can symbrachydactyly be treated?